amvnetworks/amv-trafficsoft-datahub-demo-app/readme.md

 amv-trafficsoft-datahub-demo-app is a showcase application using [amv-trafficsoft-datahub](https://github.com/amvnetworks/amv-trafficsoft-datahub).
 This software is currently only used for demo purposes and should not be used in a production environment.
+Please contact a developer if you need further information.

 # usage
 The [application.yml](example-app/src/main/resources/application.yml) acts as a